 Commonly cited issues include cheating, fighting, unequal relationships, or physical/emotional abuse.

-According to 2017 data, the highest divorce rate in Texas occurs in Lamar County, with an average of 5.7 divorces per 1000 people.
+According to 2017 data, the highest divorce rate and number of cases recorded in Texas occurs in Lamar County, with an average of 5.7 divorces per 1000 people.
 Counties like Lampasas, Fayette and Tyler also rank highly.
 Bexar County had the lowest divorce rate, with zero reported divorces per thousand people.
 Franklin, Howard and Saint Augustine Counties all had an average of lower than one divorce per thousand people.

 What’s the average cost and length of time for a Texas divorce takes?
 Most take 6 months to a year.
 (Since Texas has a mandatory 60 day waiting period for finalizing the divorce process, the absolute fastest the process can take is 61 days.)
 The average cost of a divorce in Texas runs between $15,000—$30,000.
 Some divorces are considerably cheaper, costing only a few hundred dollars, and some can run higher.